ShiftHackZ/Stable-Diffusion-Android/README.md

   - **Restore faces** option
   - ( Img2Img ONLY ) : Image selection from device gallery _(requires user permission)_
   - ( Img2Img ONLY ) : Capture input image from camera _(requires user permission)_
   - ( Img2Img ONLY ) : Fetching random image for the input
+  - Batch generation with maximum of 20 images (for A1111 and Horde)
 - In-app Gallery, stored locally, contains all AI generated images
   - Displays generated images grid
   - Image detail view: Zoom, Pinch, Generation Info.